Goat Curry Recipe : How to Make Caribbean Style Slow Cooked Curried Goat

 How to make Caribbean style curried goat, slow cooked

+Goat curry is delicious.
+This hub on HubPages will discuss how to make curried goat in the slow cooker or crockpot, Caribbean style.
 As indicated on my recipe for fried bananas, I love food with a Caribbean flair.
 When it comes to meat, some cuisines are not as common as chicken or turkey.
-If you are a meat eater and you are reading this but can not fathom the idea of eating goat, I say give it a chance.
-It is quite tasty.
+If you are a meat eater and you are reading this but can not fathom the idea of eating goat, I say maybe you would like to reconsider and give this slow cooked curried goat recipe a chance.
+Goat meat is quite tasty.

 As the case may be, it might be easier to find frozen imported goat meat than farm fresh goat meat.
 For preparing curried goat in the slow cooker, the package of goat meat that I picked up is an export of Australia.